Galveston has a grand reputation for its dramatic history and the haunted places within the city.

 The Best Galveston Ghost Tour

-The haunted legends ghost tour from Segcity Galveston can give you a taste of all the best that haunted Galveston has to offer.
+The haunted legends ghost tour from Segcity Galveston can give you a taste of all the best haunted Galveston has to offer.
 As you pass by each of these spots on your Galveston ghost tour, you will hear incredible stories of tragedy, disaster, and crime.

 No other tour can move you along so quickly while at the same time allowing you to get close and personal with the famous haunted places of Galveston.